 - Starting at your pump, follow the infusion line until you reach the flow restrictor that’s taped to your skin.
 Gently remove the tape and flow restrictor from your skin.

-- Make sure the yellow clamp is closed so it’s pinching the clear tubing.
+- Make sure the clamp is closed so it’s pinching the clear tubing.

-- Don’t close the second clamp (the one above the clave, closest to your body) yet.
+- Do not close the second clamp yet (the one above the clave, closest to your body).

 - Take the green cap off the clave by unscrewing it counterclockwise (to the left).
 If the green cap fell off or is missing, clean the end of the clave with an alcohol pad for 15 seconds.
 Let it dry for 15 seconds.

 - Take the cap off the normal saline syringe.
 Attach the saline syringe to the clave by pushing it into the clave and screwing it in clockwise (to the right).